Mitchzw/pPax-and-pFAK-in-adhesions/README.md

 Part of the content of this repository is a matlab workflow (folder Multi_image...) developed by Artiom Skripka (twitter @a_skripka).
 This code allowes to detect intensity maxima of labeled proteins within focal adhesions and additional characterization of them.

-Several other, short code pieces deal with getting data from image analysis in Fiji/ImageJ in an automated fashion and to make them accessible for further analysis.
+File "Notebook_NN-Analysis" is a file for Jupyter Notebook file.
+It also contains code for an ImageJ macro that can be used to get NN data from image files.
+The rest of the code deals with files obtained with this macro and makes the code accessible for further analysis and for plotting.

-Michael Bachmann, 27/01/2022
+Michael Bachmann, 30/01/2022